captbaritone/webamp/docs/usage.md

 ### `onMinimize(callback)`

-A callback which will be called when Winamp2-js is minimized.
+A callback which will be called when Webamp is minimized.
 Returns an "unsubscribe" function.

 ```JavaScript
 const unsubscribe = winamp.onClose(() => {